-Most documents can be located by searching the library's catalog, GIL-Find, by subject, keyword, title, etc. You may limit your search to primary resources with the facets along the left side of the screen from your initial search results.
+Most documents can be located by searching the library's catalog, GIL-Find, by subject, keyword, title, or other search limiters.
+You may limit your search to primary resources by using the "Tweak My Results" search limiters.
 Each record will indicate whether the document is held physically at Henderson Library or available online.

 All government documents are available for use by members of the Georgia Southern community as well as the general public, and most materials are available for checkout, including during altered service provision due to the COVID-19 pandemic.
 We will work with community members to get the resources or answers that you need during our limited service provision.
 Ask at the Henderson Library Checkout Desk for details, by calling 912-478-5647.

-Access to government information on the internet is available for GS students, faculty, staff, and retirees via the library computers, as well as anywhere internet service is available.
+Access to government information on the internet is available for Georgia Southern students, faculty, staff, and retirees via the library computers, as well as anywhere internet service is available.
 Calendar and Hours: https://georgiasouthern.libguides.com/hours/

 For research assistance or questions : Ask for assistance via Chat.

 Government Documents are shelved using the Superintendent of Documents classification system, which is a provenance arrangement.
 This means that rather than a topical arrangement, items are shelved by authoring agency or committee.
 Call numbers are most commonly referred to as Sudocs under this arrangement.

 The FDLP website provides a guide to understanding the SuDoc classification system.